 A. Comprehensiveness of Student and Teacher Resources 1.
-A. The comprehensiveness of the student resources address the targeted learning outcomes without requiring the teacher to prepare additional teaching materials for the course. ○ VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: There are multiple activities for most of the learning outcomes.
-The lab activities are good and relevant.
+A. The comprehensiveness of the student resources address the targeted learning outcomes without requiring the teacher to prepare additional teaching materials for the course. ● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT The student resources address the standards.
 B. Alignment of Instructional Components 2.
-B. All components of the major tool align with the curriculum and each other. ○ VERY GOOD ALIGNMENT ● GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: The book aligns with the curriculum not in order but in content.
-C. Organization of Instructional Materials3.
-C. The materials are consistent and logical organization of the content for the subject area. ○ VERY GOOD ALIGNMENT ● GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: This is subjective but a teacher can teach out of order of chapter sequence, therefore this really doesn't matter so much.
-D. Readability of Instructional Materials 4.
-D. Narrative and visuals engage students in reading or listening as well as in understanding of the content at a level appropriate to the students' abilities. ○ VERY GOOD ALIGNMENT ● GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: The text is easy to read and understand and there is good use of visuals.
-There are places where I felt there could be more visuals.
-Overall, I felt the text was a little to easy to read but with many low level readers this may be a good thing but I prefer to have harder text and bring the kids up to that level, maybe more of a mixture.
-E. Pacing of Content 5.
-E. The amount of content presented at one time or the pace at which it is presented must be of a size or rate that allows students to perceive and understand it.
-VERY GOOD ALIGNMENT GOOD ALIGNMENT FAIR ALIGNMENT POOR ALIGNMENT VERY POOR/NO ALIGNMENT Justification: I think the pacing of the text is good but sometimes the topics covered are too brief, the author goes to fast in some areas and doesn't go deep enough.
-This is an area where the teacher could go deeper on his/ her own.
-Accessibility 6.
+B. All components of the major tool align with the curriculum and each other. ● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT They align very good.
+C. Organization of Instructional Materials 3.
+C. The materials are consistent and logical organization of the content for the subject area. ● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT The organization was well done, beginning with science based investigations and building into a hierarchy on the complexity of the organisms studied.
+D. Readability of Instructional Materials4.
+D. Narrative and visuals engage students in reading or listening as well as in understanding of the content at a level appropriate to the students' abilities. ● VERY GOOD ALIGNMENT ☐ GOOD ALIGNMENT ☐ FAIR ALIGNMENT ☐ POOR ALIGNMENT ☐ VERY POOR/NO ALIGNMENT Justification: The graphics help to bring the text to life by giving the students a visual for the material being covered.
+E. Pacing of Content5.
+E. The amount of content presented at one time or the pace at which it is presented must be of a size or rate that allows students to perceive and understand it. ● VERY GOOD ALIGNMENT ○ GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: It is well paced for understanding the material.
+Accessibility6.
 The material contains presentation, navigation, study tool and assistive supports that aid students, including those with disabilities, to access and interact with the material.
-(For assistance refer to the answers on the UDL questionnaire). ○ VERY GOOD ALIGNMENT ● GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: They do not have Braille but can be researched if needed.
-7. In general, how well does the submission satisfy PRESENTATION requirements?
-(The comments should support your responses to the questions in the Presentation section). ○ VERY GOOD ALIGNMENT ● GOOD ALIGNMENT ○ FAIR ALIGNMENT ○ POOR ALIGNMENT ○ VERY POOR/NO ALIGNMENT Justification: All the categories of presentation were rated as good alignment so overall.
+(For assistance refer to the answers on the UDL questionnaire). ○ VERY GOOD ALIGNMENT · GOOD ALIGNMENT · PAIR ALIGNMENT · POOR ALIGNMENT · VERY POOR/NO ALIGNMENT questions in the Presentation section).